 Applauding The Effort

-These habits if adopted from an early age can sow the seeds of independence and confidence, helping them grow into proactive and responsible adults.
+These habits, if adopted from an early age, can sow the seeds of independence and confidence, helping children grow into proactive and responsible adults.

 Written By JBCN International School